stephensmitchell-forks/occt/dox/user_guides/visualization/presentations.md

 @section occt_visu_4_1 Glossary of 3D terms

 * **Anti-aliasing**	This mode attempts to improve the screen resolution by drawing lines and curves in a mixture of colors so that to the human eye the line or curve is smooth.
-The quality of the result is linked to the quality of the algorithm used by the workstation hardware.
+The quality of the result is linked to the quality of the algorithm used by the workstation hardware.<br/><br/>
-* **Depth-cueing**	Reduces the color intensity for the portion of an object further away from the eye to give the impression of depth.
-This is used for wireframe objects.
-Shaded objects do not require this.

 * **Group**	-- a set of primitives and attributes on those primitives.
 Primitives and attributes may be added to a group but cannot be removed from it, unless erased globally.
-A group can have a pick identity.
+A group can have a pick identity.<br/><br/>

 * **Light** There are five kinds of light source -- ambient, headlight, directional, positional and spot.
-The light is only activated in a shading context in a view.
+The light is only activated in a shading context in a view.<br/><br/>

 * **Primitive**  -- a drawable element.
 It has a definition in 3D space.
 Primitives can either be lines, faces, text, or markers.
 Once displayed markers and text remain the same size.
 Lines and faces can be modified e.g. zoomed.
-Primitives must be stored in a group.
+Primitives must be stored in a group.<br/><br/>

 * **Structure** -- manages a set of groups.
 The groups are mutually exclusive.
 A structure can be edited, adding or removing groups.
 A structure can reference other structures to form a hierarchy.
 It has a default (identity) transformation and other transformations may be applied to it (rotation, translation, scale, etc).
 It has no default attributes for the primitive lines, faces, markers, and text.
 Attributes may be set in a structure but they are overridden by the attributes in each group.
 Each structure has a display priority associated with it, which rules the order in which it is redrawn in a 3D viewer.
-If the visualization mode is incompatible with the view it is not displayed in that view, e.g. a shading-only object is not visualized in a wireframe view.
+If the visualization mode is incompatible with the view it is not displayed in that view, e.g. a shading-only object is not visualized in a wireframe view. <br/><br/>

-* **View**	-- is defined by a view orientation, a view mapping, and a context view.
+* **View**	-- is defined by a view orientation, a view mapping, and a context view.<br/><br/>

-* **Viewer** -- manages a set of views.
+* **Viewer** -- manages a set of views.<br/><br/>

-* **View orientation** -- defines the manner in which the observer looks at the scene in terms of View Reference Coordinates.
+* **View orientation** -- defines the manner in which the observer looks at the scene in terms of View Reference Coordinates.<br/><br/>

 * **View mapping** -- defines the transformation from View Reference Coordinates to the Normalized Projection Coordinates.
-This follows the Phigs scheme.
+This follows the Phigs scheme.<br/><br/>

 * **Z-Buffering** -- a form of hidden surface removal in shading mode only.
 This is always active for a view in the shading mode.
 It cannot be suppressed.

 @section occt_visu_4_2 Graphic primitives